airbytehq/airbyte/docs/understanding-airbyte/basic-normalization.md

 ![](../.gitbook/assets/connecting-EL-with-T-4.png)

 In Airbyte, the current normalization option is implemented using a dbt Transformer composed of:

-- Airbyte base-normalization python package to generate dbt SQL models files
+* Airbyte base-normalization python package to generate dbt SQL models files
-- dbt to compile and executes the models on top of the data in the destinations that supports it.
+* dbt to compile and executes the models on top of the data in the destinations that supports it.

 ## Destinations that Support Basic Normalization

 * [BigQuery](../integrations/destinations/bigquery.md)
 * [MySQL](../integrations/destinations/mysql.md)
   * The server must support the `WITH` keyword.
-  * Require MySQL >= 8.0, or MariaDB >= 10.2.1.
+  * Require MySQL &gt;= 8.0, or MariaDB &gt;= 10.2.1.
 * [Postgres](../integrations/destinations/postgres.md)
 * [Snowflake](../integrations/destinations/snowflake.md)
 * [Redshift](../integrations/destinations/redshift.md)